 - Basic and clinical research continue to improve outcomes for individuals with Dravet syndrome.
-The breadth and depth of research knowledge has greatly expanded leading to faster diagnoses and better treatments. - The number of scientific publications with relevance for Dravet syndrome have increased greatly over time, from only 5 publications in 2001 to over 270 publications in 2021. - The National Institutes of Health (NIH), the government agency responsible for supporting biomedical and public health research, has also increased funding for grants related to Dravet syndrome, with current numbers exceeding \$10 million each year.
+The breadth and depth of research knowledge has greatly expanded leading to faster diagnoses and better treatments. - The number of scientific publications with relevance for Dravet syndrome have increased greatly over time, from less than 25 publications in 2001 to over 200 publications each year since 2019. - The National Institutes of Health (NIH), the government agency responsible for supporting biomedical and public health research, has contributed significantly to funding for research related to Dravet syndrome, often exceeding \$10 million each year.

-These increases in scientific funding and publications are representative of major advancements to the field that have subsequently impacted patient care.
+Increases in scientific funding and publications are representative of the extensive advocacy and impact of DSF as well as the major advancements to the field that have subsequently impacted patient care.
 A few key examples are outlined below:

-- Understanding the genetic cause and clearly defining the symptoms of Dravet syndrome has led to faster diagnoses and avoidance of contraindicated medications. - The discovery of serotonin (5-HT) as a target for treating seizures is changing the clinical perspective on achievable levels of seizure control in Dravet syndrome and has led to a robust pipeline of potential therapeutics. - Discovery of unique ways that the SCN1A gene is regulated as well as the identification of the specific cells that require this gene to function has allowed researchers to develop novel approaches to gene-based therapy.
-Many studies in mouse models support the effectiveness of a variety genetic-based therapies that could be truly diseasemodifying. - DSF has led, supported, and/or raised awareness of countless surveys, interviews, and observational study opportunities.
-The robust participation of caregivers and patients has enabled clinical knowledge of the full spectrum of impacts of Dravet syndrome, leading to better recognition, resources, and support.
+- Understanding the genetic cause and clearly defining the symptoms of Dravet syndrome has led to faster diagnoses and better care, including avoidance of contraindicated medications. - The discovery of serotonin (5-HT) as a target for treating seizures is changing the clinical perspective on achievable levels of seizure control in Dravet syndrome and has led to a robust pipeline of potential therapeutics. - Discovery of unique ways that the SCN1A gene is regulated as well as the identification of the specific cells that require this gene to function has allowed researchers to develop highly targeted therapies that could be disease modifying.
+Many studies in mouse models support the effectiveness of a variety of geneticbased therapies and some of these have already moved into human trials. - DSF has led, supported, and/or raised awareness of countless surveys, interviews, and study opportunities.
+The robust participation of caregivers and patients has expanded clinical knowledge of the full spectrum of impacts of Dravet syndrome, leading to better recognition, resources, treatments, and support.